 The test basket is 77 different ETFs, both equity and debt/interest rates, all listed on US stock exchanges.

-The portfolio holds max 10 positions at a time.
+The portfolio holds a max of 10 positions at a time.
 If there are more trades generated, the program picks ETFs randomly.
 There is a high win ratio, but the winners are a lot smaller than the losers.
 Still, this simple strategy generates 6,2% in annual return since 2000.
 There are just 2 losing years.
 However, this is without commissions.
 We’re using entry on close and that means there should be no slippage unless our orders move the market.

-Annual return increases sligthly to 7.4%.
+Annual return increases slightly to 7.4%.